Generic Name: ibuprofen and oxycodone (eye byoo PROE fen and ox i KOE done)

 a history of drug abuse, alcohol addiction, or mental illness; or

-if you also take heart or blood pressure medicine, a steroid, or a blood thinner such as warfarin (Coumadin).
+if you also take heart or blood pressure medicine, a steroid, a blood thinner (such as warfarin), or a sedative (such as Valium, Xanax, and others).

 Taking ibuprofen during the last 3 months of pregnancy may harm the unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.
 If you use oxycodone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.